pajmd/NetVueScript/README.md

 Details can be found [here](https://github.com/pajmd/NetVueScript/tree/main/WDMyCLoud).

 ### Disk space consumption
- It eats up about 4GB / hour from a total of 119 GB.
+ It eats up ~~about 4GB / hour~~ between 16-20GB a day from a total of 119 GB.
- In a little less than 5 days the SD card should be maxed out (today 08/09 then 13/09).
+ In a little less than ~~5~~ 7-6 days the SD card should be maxed out (today 08/09 then 13/09).

 ## Manual formatting
 ```